-Simplifications (Schneider, 2002c; Schneider, 2002a; Schneider, 2002b) and generalizations (Schneider, 2004c; Schneider, 2003) of Karr's summation algorithm (Karr, 1981) are the backbone of Sigma's indefinite summation toolbox.
-These algorithms proceed by representing the sums under consideration by suitable difference fields, called $\Pi\Sigma$ -fields.
+Simplifications (26; 19; 22) and generalizations (21; 23; 25) of Karr's summation algorithm (9) are the backbone of Sigma's indefinite summation toolbox.
+These algorithms proceed by representing the sums under consideration as elements of suitable difference fields, called $\Pi\Sigma$ -fields.
 Section 2 gives a short introduction into solving the telescoping equation in such fields.
 In this article, we show that these algorithms can as well be applied to certain difference fields that are not $\Pi\Sigma$ -fields.
 In fact, in Section 3, we will give a precise list of all requirements that a difference field has to meet in order to be "compatible" to the $\Pi\Sigma$ -algorithms.
-Any new type of difference field satisfying these requirements then immediately contributes to new indefinite summation algorithms for nested sums and products.
-In this spirit, we provide such a difference field for representing unspecified sequences x(k) in Section 5, adapting the idea of (Kauers, 2004).
+We obtain an algorithm for indefinite summation of nested sums and products over any expressions that can be represented as elements of a difference field that meets these requirements.
+As an example application, we provide such a difference field for representing unspecified sequences x(k)in Section 5, adapting the idea of (10).